 There is no perfect answer for “Where should I be to judge the screen and sound system?”
 Actually, we don’t need to be in a “perfect” place.
 We just need a consistent place – measure from the same place every time.
-Still, where?
+Still…the question is: Where?

 After you figure how high the screen is – depending on which expert you listen to – you go back 2 screen heights to judge things.
 64 feet wide?
 54 feet back from the screen.
 32 feet wide?
 27 feet back.
 A 32 foot wide screen?
 18 feet back.
 (Apologies to all those who use meters.
 Apologies to all those who hate math.
 Read: 10) What Does It Mean?
 Scope/Flat for more details.)

 The problem is that sometimes the screen is wider or taller than other times.
 That’s because many screens have a movable black curtain on the sides, and the top and bottom.
 These curtains, called ‘masking’, change positions depending on how the movie is supposed to look.
 There are two many categories for movies, Flat and Scope.

 Flat is more square, so the apparent screen height goes higher, and the sides come in to make the screen more narrow.
 It isn’t exactly square.
 The width is a little more than the height, but not by much.
 Scope is obviously more side than tall.
 In a general sense, Scope allows more scenery and space around the actors, and Flat keeps the actors at the center of the story.